 Activities of the Company are governed by the terms of its license granted under the Energy Law ("the Energy License").
 The Regulatory Office of Network Industries of the Slovak Republic ("URSO") regulates certain aspects of the Company's relationships with its customers including the pricing of electricity and services provided to certain customers of the Company.
 Price of the electricity (the commodity) is regulated for households and small businesses with the annual consumption of up to 30 MWh.
 The price of electricity for wholesale customers is not regulated.
 Distribution fees are fully regulated for all customers.
-The Company engages also in purchase and sale of gas.
 A detailed breakdown of revenues is disclosed in the Note 19.

-The structure of the Company's shareholders as at 31 December 2016 and as at 31 December 2015 was as follows:
+The structure of the Company's shareholders as at 31 December 2017 and as at 31 December 2016 was as follows: